 Step 1: Find a Nursing Program in Accredited Institutions

 It’s best to research the higher education providers offering nursing programs to better prepare for admissions once you have decided.
-A full-time bachelor’s degree in nursing in Hungary consists of eight semesters.
-Some famous Hungarian universities that offer nursing programs include Semmelweis University, the University of Pécs, and the University of Szeged.
-Other institutions also offer nursing courses, in choosing schools, look for the ones that provide quality education and training.
+A full-time English-taught BSc nursing program at major Hungarian universities is generally four years or eight semesters.
+Hungarian universities that offer English-taught nursing programs include Semmelweis University, the University of Pécs, and the University of Szeged.
+Other institutions may also offer nursing-related programs, so compare curricula, clinical training, tuition, application fees, and recognition requirements before choosing a school.

 Step 2: Get a Language Proficiency Certificate